 Cornering the thing hard, I found it’s got less understeer dialed in than is typical of most sporty FWD cars.
 It’s fairly hard to go tail-out.
-The standard (in R-Spec Velosters) Torque Vectoring Control gets the credit.
-It applies braking pressure to the inside wheels (kind of like the system used by Nissan in the Maxima) to maintain directional control when you’re going full-tilt.
+The Veloster’s Torque Vectoring Control gets the credit.
+It automatically applies braking pressure to the inside wheels to maintain directional control during high-speed cornering.

 The traction/stability control lets you have fun, too.
 You can set the tires spinning coming out of a curve as the turbo wicks up and hits you with all the engine’s torque, plus a good-sized helping of horsepower.

-The turbo Rally package ups the ante,handling-wise, with firmer suspension calibrations plus the lightweight Rays alloy wheel/tire package.
-Be advised this one’s a roughrider, though.
+The turbo Rally package ups the ante, handling-wise, with firmer suspension calibrations plus the lightweight Rays alloy wheel/tire package.
+Be advised, though: This one’s a roughrider.
 Be sure you can live with it for more than 30 minutes at a time.
 You also get better brakes with this package.